yiwuen/Simple-Java-Game-Library/README.md

 This sets up and initializes the necessary sub-modules without the need of specifying the ```VM Arguments``` of your project.

 ### Javadoc
 There are no .jar files for the library javadoc.
 However, the .jar library file contains the source along with the javadoc.
+Javadoc can also be accessed within the internet with the online doc provided in a .zip file.